ponchoblesa/GoPro-Studio-for-linux/README.md

 It will create a folder inside the photos path with the edited pictures.
 The script is optimized for GoPro Hero3+.
 If you want to change these parameters, edit the line of the script with the desire parameters:

     mogrify -distort barrel "0 0 -0.3" *.JPG

+#### Video merger and compression

+	VIDEO=true

+It will merge in one all the videos of each day.
+The result will be a single file [date].mp4 with all the videos of these day in chronological order.

+	VIDEO_DEVICE_OPTIMIZED=true

+This video is compressed in order to get a lighter file with almost the same video quality.
+If the variable "VIDEO_DEVICE_OPTIMIZED" is true, it will also crop its resolution optimized for device, giving as a result an even lighter video which display perfectly in every device.
+Otherwise, the resolution will be bigger and optimized for big screens.

+For compression is used a preset of Handbrake a bit modified.
+If you want to change this default behaviour, take a look to the [documentation of Handbrake CLI](https://trac.handbrake.fr/wiki/BuiltInPresets) and edit the variable $handbrake_opts of the script.

 ## Acknowledge